ckilcrease/BudgetApp/README.md

 Finding out that your bank account balance is lower than you expected is about as fun as a root canal, but keeping track of your expenses can be annoying.

-WalletFriend is a web app that will allow users to set budgets for (optional) categories and keep track of their expenses.
-Users can register and login, at which point they can set (or alter) their spending categories and budgets (e.g. groceries, transportation, etc.) and enter actual purchases they have made.
+WalletFriend is a web app that will allow users to set a budget and keep track of their expenses.
+Users can register and login, at which point they can set (or alter) their budget on the homepage (or during registration itself).
+They may also add purchases they have made through the homepage.
 The app will provide them with an overview of their recent spending, as well as a comparison of their overall budget to their actual spending habits.
-Users will be able to request more detailed comparisons (e.g. per category).
+Users will be able to request detailed information about their purchases/spending.

 ## Data Model

-The application will store Users, Purchases, and Categories.
+The application will store Users and Purchases.
-* Users can have multiple categories and multiple purchases
+* Users can multiple purchases
-* Each category can have multiple purchases but one associated user
+* Each purchase can have one associated user
-* Each purchase can have one category

 An Example User: